Built by Mike Walters, Summer 2005

 The drum tracks were recorded live at band practice by Nick Petersen.
 I had our drummer, Tony Stiglitz, play a measure of a rhythm and do a fill, and repeat twice.
 He did a Motown beat, a rock beat, disco beat, samba, and ska beat all with a couple of fills.
 I used the same method as the notes for the drums, but they are keyed differently.
 The momentary switch I used is the type that can be wired normally open or normally closed.
 The main drum track (left channel) is wired to a transistor using the normally closed lug of the switch, and the fill (right channel) is wired to a transistor using the normally open.
 When the switch is not being pressed, 1.5v is sent to the left channel’s transistor base pin causing the main rhythm audio to pass to the mix.
 When the switch is pressed, the voltage is rerouted to the drum fill’s transistor base, allowing that audio to pass.
 The Drum Volume knob regulates that voltage before it goes to the switch, and produces 1.5v when turned all the way up, and 0v when all the way down.
 The Drum Pitch is lots of fun too because the results become extremely low or extremely high.

-the keyboard.
-Just imagine how the plot of the story would be affected by real
+imagine how the plot of the story would be affected by real time Choose

-receivers on each one.
-Having each Walkman set to a slightly different AM frequency
+TV audio receivers on each one.
+Having each Walkman set to a slightly

 See "The Making of The Melloman"